abinit/abinit/doc/tutorial/gwr1.md

 {% dialog tests/tutorial/Refs/tgwr_5.abo %}

-Now use the following AbiPy script to read the GWR results and interpolate the QP corrections
+Now use the following AbiPy script to read the GWR results and interpolate the QP corrections:

 ```python
 #!/usr/bin/env python